Home Selling Mistakes

 Refusing to Get Rid of Clutter and Junk

 Once again, you have to treat selling your home like a business transaction, which means staging your home in a way that makes it the most visually appealing.
 One of the easiest (and low cost) improvements that can be made to your home is cleaning it, removing clutter and junk, and organizing items throughout the house.
 It's so easy and ultimately worth it--it just takes time and effort on your part.

 Looking at the financial side of all of this, you want to make sure you are in the loop about all of what's required (and recommended) of you as a seller.
 Home sellers may want to to try to hide significant problems about the home, but once the home gets inspected, all will be revealed anyways.
 Once again, take care of all these details ahead of time to quicken the process and to avoid losing potential buyers.
 Another aspect of this is not paying attention to closing expenses.
 A part of using an experienced real estate agent is that they are going to go over closing costs and all estimated expenses with you prior to you getting too deep into the process of selling your home.
 Be sure you are in the know about all the details related to preparing your home for sale!

 For tips on preparing your home for sale, click here!

-Are you ready to hire a professional?
-Are you looking for the best real estate agency in Wilmington, NC to help you?
-We can help you with all of this and more.
-When choosing a real estate agent, be sure to go with someone who has the expert knowledge of listing and selling property.
-The Regina Drury Real Estate Group is a full-time Real Estate company in Wilmington, NC; our crew can provide you with all of our expert knowledge and focus on maintaining a high degree of customer service that will leave a lasting impression.
-Contact us today to talk more about your Wilmington, NC Real Estate needs.
+Are you looking for the best real estate agency in Leland, NC?
+When choosing a real estate agent, be sure to go with someone who has expert knowledge of listings and selling a property.
+The Regina Drury Real Estate Group has that and more.
+We are a Full-Time real estate company in Wilmington, NC; our crew can provide you with all of our expert knowledge and focus on maintaining a high degree of customer service that will leave a lasting impression.
+So much so that Encore Magazine nominated us for their Best of 2018 Contest for Best Real Estate Agency.
+Contact us today to talk more about your Leland, NC Real Estate needs.